Forensic Mental Health Counseling

 |Meet us on campus in Bristol, RI, and hear about admission and financial aid, meet the faculty, tour the campus, and more.|

 Short on time or just want to learn more about us from the comfort of your home, school, or office?
 Join us for a Virtual Information Session.

 There are currently no virtual sessions scheduled at this time.

 Applicants should have an undergraduate degree in Psychology, Criminal Justice, or related field, and must have satisfactorily completed undergraduate courses in Statistics and Research Methods.
 To apply, students must submit the following items to the Office of Graduate Admission:

 - Completed application form accompanied by the $50 application fee

 - Official transcripts of all undergraduate and graduate coursework

-- Letter of Intent (two double-spaced pages maximum) describing your interest in Clinical Psychology, career goals and how you can positively contribute to the graduate program at Roger Williams University
+- Letter of Intent (two double-spaced pages maximum) describing your interest in Forensic Mental Health Counseling, career goals and how you can positively contribute to the graduate program at Roger Williams University

 - Official report of Graduate Record Examination (GRE) scores sent directly by the Educational Testing Service (ETS) to the Office of Graduate Admission.
 The ETS School Code for Roger Williams University is 3729